richardcsuwandi/sql-workshop/README.md

 - Basic SQL queries
 - Aggregate functions

-The presentation slides for the workshop can be found under the [`slides.pdf`](https://github.com/richardcsuwandi/sql-workshop/blob/main/slides.pdf) file in this repository.
+The slides for the workshop can be found under the [`slides.pdf`](https://github.com/richardcsuwandi/sql-workshop/blob/main/slides.pdf) file in this repository.

 ## 🗝 Pre-requisites
 - [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)